Book Summary of Ulysses by James Joyce

 Episode 10: Wandering Rocks

-This episode provides a mosaic of Dublin life, shifting perspectives between various characters, including Bloom, Stephen, and the citizens of Dublin.
-The fragmented narrative mirrors the interconnectedness of their lives.
+The episode offers a montage of Dublin life.
+It also provides a variety of perspectives among various characters, including Bloom, Stephen, and those living in Dublin.
+The disparate narrative reflects the interconnectedness between their lives.

 Episode 11: Sirens